-- 1. Click Apply the Configuration File on the File menu. - If the upload succeeds, the message saying "The upload is completed successfully. - 2.
-Terminate the Builder. - 3.
-Execute a relevant procedure below depending on the resource to use. - ♦ When using a hybrid disk resource - (1) For details about how to initialize the hybrid disk resources, see Chapter 1, "Partition Settings for hybrid disk resource" of "Determining a system configuration" in Installation and Configuration Guide. - (2) After executing above in the relevant server in the cluster, proceed the following steps. - (3) Restart all servers.
+If the upload succeeds, the message saying "The application finished successfully."

+- 2. Terminate the Builder. - 3.
+Execute a relevant procedure below depending on the resource to use. - ♦ When using a hybrid disk resource - (1) For details about how to initialize the hybrid disk resources, see "3.
+Partition settings for hybrid disk resource (Required for the Replicator DR)" in "Settings after configuring hardware" in this guide. - After executing above in the relevant server in the cluster, proceed the following steps. - (3) Restart all servers.
 After restarting the servers, clustering starts and the status of clustering is displayed on WebManager. - ♦ When using mirror disk resource - (1) Restart all servers.
 After restarting the servers, clustering starts and the status of clustering is displayed on WebManager. - ♦ When using neither mirror disk resource nor hybrid disk resource - (1) Execute Restart Manager from the Service menu of WebManager. - (2) Execute Start clustering from the Service menu of WebManager.
 Clustering starts and the status of clustering is displayed on WebManager.